ZakariaBrahimi/SenaResearch/README.md

 - **ReactJS:** A JavaScript library for building user interfaces, enabling dynamic and interactive user experiences.

-## Deployment
+- **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.

+- **Axios:** A promise-based HTTP client for making requests to servers, commonly used with JavaScript frontend frameworks like React.

-The Sena Research platform is hosted on CPanel, ensuring reliability and accessibility for users worldwide.
+- **CPanel:** A web hosting control panel used for managing the hosting environment, ensuring reliability and accessibility for users worldwide.

 ## Getting Started